 8. Persist, Persist

-Over time, repetitive actions becomes habits, tangible evidence that System One works.
+Over time, repetitive actions become habits, tangible evidence that System One works.
 Research reported by University College London indicates that the process requires 21 to 66 days or longer, especially for complicated or complex actions.
 Nevertheless, the mind constantly seeks to replace System Two decisions with the automatic behavior of System One.
 This tendency is so strong that bad decisions such as overspending are minimized in the habit-forming process.

 Despite any lapses in your behavior, returning to your pre-budget spending patterns can eventually cause change.
 Like most goals in life, success comes to those who persist.